-If a toilet is giving you trouble it is easy to conclude that it needs to be replaced.
-While installing a new toilet can definitely be the best option for a troublesome fixture it is not necessarily the only solution.
-When a few repairs will be enough to solve the problem there is no reason to spend the extra money to buy a new toilet and take the time to install it.
+If a toilet is giving you trouble, it is easy to conclude that it needs to be replaced.
+While installing a new toilet can definitely be the best option for a troublesome fixture, it is not necessarily the only solution.
+When a few repairs will be enough to solve the problem, there is no reason to spend the extra money to buy a new toilet and take the time to install it.
 The key is knowing when to replace a toilet and when to repair it instead.

-Without considering cosmetic issues there are still a few instances where a new toilet is a good idea.
-To help you determine when to replace a toilet take a look at some common problems that you may encounter.
+Without considering cosmetic issues, there are still a few instances where a new toilet is a good idea.
+To help you determine when to replace a toilet, take a look at some common problems that you may encounter.

 Many of the older low flush toilets require more than once flush most of the time.
 They are also often plagued with random stoppages.
 It is not pleasant to have to plunge the toilet on a regular basis.
-If this is an aggravation for you then it is time to replace your toilet.
+If this is an aggravation for you, then it's time to replace your toilet.
 You don’t even have to give up the water savings since low flush toilets have come a long way and the new line of water savers work much better.

-A water saving toilet uses less than 2 gallons of water per flush which is considerably less than the old 3-gallon or even a 5-gallon flush toilets.
+A water saving toilet uses less than 2 gallons of water per flush, which is considerably less than the old 3-gallon or even a 5-gallon flush toilets.
 Not only are you helping the environment by saving water, you are helping yourself save money.
 Utilities are only going to continue to rise so saving on household water usage makes sense.